Google’s new smartphone is chock full of features, but this probably wasn’t intended…

 “I was just standing outside when I suddenly felt it heating up in my pocket; I took it out super confused as I felt it heat up further,” writes Redditor /r/AFCimpanse.

 He continues: “It then started to have a low frizzling sound and smelling extremely toxic.
-Then the entire phone became way too hot for me to hold and I had to put it on the ground.”

 “When I picked it up again, I noticed the hole/melted plastic…slightly above to the right of the LG Logo.”